Meshi Chavez

 Dance Company of Middlebury

 Dancers work with the artistic director and guest choreographer as a member of a dance company, learning, interpreting, rehearsing, and performing dances created for performance and tour.
 Those receiving credit can expect four to six rehearsals weekly.
 Appropriate written work, concert and film viewing, and attendance in departmental technique classes are required.
-One credit will be given for two terms of participation.
+One credit will be given for each term of participation.
 Performances and tour(s) are scheduled in January.
 (Limited to sophomores through seniors, by audition.)
 (DANC 0260; Approval required)

 Terms Taught